dubiacc/website/articles/en/annulments/index.md

 for serious sexual misconduct).

-Nowhere does Jesus even mention remarriage, disproving both the heretical "Orthodox" line of thinking and the modernist-Catholic "annullments".
+Nowhere does Jesus even mention remarriage, disproving both the heretical "Orthodox" line of thinking and the modernist-Catholic "annulments".
 The modern reinterpretation that "fornication" means "invalidity" is a novelty designed to justify the annulment explosion.

 So, the Church's traditional and still existing (though largely unused) recourse towards